MotiaDev/build-your-first-app/DEPLOYMENT.md

 Deployment to Motia Cloud requires the project to be **actively running in Motia Workbench**.
 A non-running project **cannot be imported or deployed**.

+---

-### - Deployment via Motia Workbench (UI-based)
+### Deployment via Motia Workbench (UI-based)

-This project can be deployed directly from the **Motia Workbench** without using the CLI This method is recommended for users who prefer a visual workflow-driven deployment.
+This project can be deployed directly from the **Motia Workbench** without using the CLI.
+This method is recommended for users who prefer a visual, workflow-driven deployment.

+---

 ### Deployment Flow (Two Main Steps)